TitusCF/crossfire-server/README.rst

 Support Files
 ~~~~~~~~~~~~~
-In order to build the server, a copy of the game archetypes must be unpacked
-or linked in the "lib/arch" directory.
-This can be deleted once the build is
-finished, but keeping a copy around won't hurt.
-Perl is required to generate
-the final archetype files, but is not needed after the build is complete.

-In order to run the server, a copy of the game maps is also required.
+In order to run the server, a copy of the game maps as well as the archetypes is also required.

 Compiling
 ~~~~~~~~~